 Toxic Shock Syndrome

-Using superabsorbent tampons or having an infection caused by Staphylococcus aureus or group A streptococci increases the risk of this syndrome.
+Using superabsorbent tampons or having an infection caused by Staphylococcus aureus or group A streptococci increases the risk of toxic shock syndrome.

 The syndrome can be fatal, particularly when caused by streptococci.